Experimental?!?...don't let the name scare you...

 Yes.
 Pilots of amateur-built/homebuilt aircraft must earn and maintain the same federal pilot training and ratings as those who fly factory-built aircraft.
 They also must follow all appropriate federal regulations during each of their flights.

-Click the link below to learn more about experimental aircraft at EAA National.
+Click HERE to learn more about experimental aircraft at EAA National.